AdobeDocs/journey-optimizer.en/help/using/building-journeys/audience-qualification-events.md

 * Keep in mind that Adobe Experience Platform audiences are calculated either once a day (**batch** audiences) or in real-time (**streamed** audiences, using the High Frequency Audiences option of Adobe Experience Platform).

    * If the selected audience is streamed, the individuals belonging to this audience will potentially enter the journey in real-time.
-If the audience is batch, people newly qualified for this audience will potentially enter the journey when the audience calculation is executed on Adobe Experience Platform.
+   * If the audience is batch, people newly qualified for this audience will potentially enter the journey when the audience calculation is executed on Adobe Experience Platform.

+   As a best practice, we therefore recommend only using streaming audiences in a **Audience qualification** activity.
+For batch use cases, please use a **[Read audience](read-audience.md)** activity.

+    >[!NOTE]
+    >
+    >Due to the batch nature of audiences created using composition workflows and custom upload, you cannot target these audiences in an "Audience Qualification" activity.
+Only audiences created using segment definitions can be leveraged in this activity.

 * Experience event field groups can not be used in journeys starting with a Read audience, an Audience qualification or a business event activity.

 * When using an audience qualification in a journey, that audience qualification activity may take up to 10 minutes to be active and listen to profiles entering or exiting the audience.

-* As a best practice, we recommend you only use streaming audiences for **Audience qualification** activity.
-For batch use cases, please use **[Read audience](read-audience.md)** activity.

 ### Configure the activity{#cnfigure-segment-qualification}